Business & Success4 min read Last updated: April 17, 2025

 Manage your time so that you can stay productive but still get enough rest

-You may now be reading the most obvious thing in the world, however, in order to avoid burnout, you must not overwork yourself.
 Many companies are obsessed with the productivity of their employees, while employees work ten-hour days without rest.
 This is not the way to do it.
-You must rest like any living being.
-It is up to you to test the limits of your own abilities, especially if you work freelance and can regulate your workflow.
-Experiment with different workloads and choose the best option for you.
+Experiment with different workloads and select the one that best suits your needs.
 If you're not freelancing, you can simply discuss your burnout with your boss and ask for an assistant.
 Be sure: every good employer will be happy to help you if they see signs of burnout at work.

 Don't forget about sleep and nutrition as well.
 We get tired faster when we don't eat well and get enough sleep.
 Work that was easy for us now requires effort because our bodies are stressed.
 As a result, at this rate, you will meet burnout much faster.
 So, if you're faced with the choice of sitting on a project all night and finishing it on time, you may want to ask for a deadline extension after all.